Bastion (agency): Operations

 Founder Fergus Watts serves as Bastion's non-executive chairman, his brother Jack serves as Global CEO, and Dax Cornelius is the United States CEO.
 Former AFL CEO Andrew Demetriou and sports broadcaster Hamish McLachlan sit on the company's board.

-The company's global headquarters is in the Melbourne, Australia suburb of Richmond, Victoria, with additional offices in Sydney, Los Angeles, and Shanghai.
+The company's global headquarters is in the Melbourne, Australia suburb of Richmond Cremorne, Victoria, and the company lists additional offices in Sydney, Gold Coast, Canberra, Brisbane, Auckland, Wellington, Los Angeles, Orange County, CA, and New York City.

-The company operates several sub-divisions:
+The company operates several sub-divisions in Australia: